Women in Afghanistan: Violence against Afghan women

 On 14 August 2020, Fawzia Koofi, a member of Afghanistan's peace negotiating team, was wounded in an assassination attempt near the capital, Kabul, while she was returning from a visit to the northern province of Parwan.
 Fawzia Koofi is a part of a 21-member team which is charged with representing the Afghan government in upcoming peace talks with the Taliban.

 A 33-year-old Afghan woman was attacked by three people while she was on her way from work to her home.
 She was shot and stabbed in her eyes with a knife.
 The woman survived the attack, but she lost her eyesight.
-Taliban denied allegations and said that the attack was carried out on her father's order, as he vehemently opposed her working outside of home.
+The Taliban denied allegations and said that the attack was carried out on her father's order, as he vehemently opposed her working outside of home.

 United Nations Human Rights Council have reported that one or two women in Afghanistan are committing suicide every day.
-UN human rights chief Michelle Bachelet condemned the massive unemployment of women, the restrictions placed on the way they dress, and their access on basic services.
+UN human rights chief Michelle Bachelet condemned the massive unemployment of women, the restrictions placed on the way they dress, and their access to basic services.

+Following the Taliban return in 2021, in a matter of days, women conducted peaceful protests in an effort to counter new restraints on women's rights.
+The Taliban responded violently throughout, using live rounds of ammunition, batons, and whips in an effort to suppress protests, leaving injuries and deaths.
+Some of these events included gunshots in the air and attacks on a number of protesters in Faizabad in an effort to break up a rally, and in Kabul, protesters being beaten and taken away, a number of whom were women, a maximum of 15 reporters.
+With protests in a number of different provinces, beginning in Herat, Taliban actions quickly reached a fever pitch, resulting in a ban on unauthorized protests by early September.
+The actions severely restricted freedom of assembly and violated the International Bill of Human Rights, beginning a systemic crackdown on protests and women's rights in Afghanistan.

-On 12 August 2022, the UN human rights experts urged international community to take stringent actions to protect Afghans from human rights violations including arbitrary detention, summary executions, internal displacement, and unlawful restrictions on their human rights, in particular those most likely to be affected such as women and girls and vulnerable citizens.
+On 12 August 2022, the UN human rights experts urged the international community to take stringent actions to protect Afghans from human rights violations including arbitrary detention, summary executions, internal displacement, and unlawful restrictions on their human rights, in particular those most likely to be affected such as women and girls and vulnerable citizens.
 Since the takeover of Afghanistan by the Taliban in August 2021, the UN has reported a plethora of human rights violations committed by the Taliban, with their virtual erasure and systematic oppression of women and girls from society being particularly egregious.